k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 You can have an overview of the whole schema's diagram using the Navigation Map feature.
 To activate it, click on the schema's top bar Magnifier control icon (![](images/web/mini-map-off.svg)).

-Once Opened - at the top left side of the schema diagram window, you can click and move the red rectangle, which represent the current schema view.
-In this way you can navigate in the schema.
+Once Opened - at the top-left side of the schema diagram window, you can click and move the red rectangle, which represents the current schema view.
+This way you can navigate within the schema.

 ![](images/web/21_map.png)